 You are going to love third grade!
 One of the best things about third grade is that students are young enough to still love school and have a desire to please their teacher.
 Yet, they are independent enough to participate in really fun activities.
 Third graders should get to have fun too!
 Like all students, they need love, consistency, and strong procedures for optimal success.
 Don’t sweat the test!
 Your preparation starts from Day 1 and with good instruction your students will be ready!

-Don’t hesitate to ask any questions!
+Don’t hesitate to ask any questions about what 3rd graders should know!
 I’m always happy to help.